bsdpot/pot/share/doc/pot/QuickStart.md

 The revert command will automatically select the newest snapshot available.
 ## Attach a "volume" to your pot
 Let's say that you want to attach a pre-existent "volume" to your `pot`.
-To do that, there is one limitation and 2 possible ways.

-### Limitation
-The "volume" that you can attach to a `pot` has to be a ZFS dataset.
-You cannot attach a generic directory or a disk partition.
-You can attach ZFS datasets only.
+There are several way to do that, depending on what your volume is.

-### First way: fscomp
+### First volume type: fscomp
 To support users managing ZFS datasets for `pot`, the concept of `fscomp` (AKA file system component) is introduced.
 You can create a file system component in the `pot` ecosystem, that can be attached to one or more `pot`s.